jpretti/data_visualization/README.md

     Can be viewed at https://jpretti.github.io/cse163/

-# Additionally: Database Labs contains examples of database creation/alteration/queries
+# Additionally: Database Labs Folder
+    - contains examples of database creation/alteration/queries